nipwaayoni/elastic-apm-php-agent/docs/config.md

 ## Logging

 The `Agent` can use a [PSR-3](https://www.php-fig.org/psr/psr-3/) compatible logger object.
 You must supply a valid object using the `logger` key in the `Config` constructor arguments.
 You can also provide a `logLevel` ([PSR-3 compliant](https://www.php-fig.org/psr/psr-3/#5-psrlogloglevel)), allowing you to manage the package log level independent of the application log level.
+The log level defaults to `info`.

 ```php
 $logger = new Logger('name');